submolok/EdgeRIC-A-real-time-RIC/README.md

 Refer to EdgeRIC documentation: https://edgeric.github.io/

-Refer to how to run the reposiry: https://edgeric.github.io/edgeric-workshop-tutorial.html
+Refer to how to run the repository: https://edgeric.github.io/edgeric-workshop-tutorial.html

+Note: the edits on this branch are denoted with an "EDIT" comment next to the edited line